Pairing tea with food is half-art, half-experiment and 100% our thing.

 Honey Black and Dauphin (Prince of Brie)

 A luxurious match.
-Our sweet and complex Honey Black tea is the perfect companion to this ultra-creamy and silky cheese with tender rind.
+Our sweet and complex Honey Black (or even the classic Orange Pekoe) tea is the perfect companion to this ultra-creamy and silky cheese with tender rind.
 Legend has it that the son of King Louis XIV enjoyed the buttery sweetness of this particular cheese so much, that it was named after him.
 (Dauphin was a title given to the eldest son of the King of France.)
 The taste is decadent, smooth and has a lingering dainty sweetness.

 Alternative: Creamy Brie or Triple Cream Cheese